Unitarian Universalist Association: Organization

-The Unitarian Universalist Association is headquartered at 24 Farnsworth Street, within Boston, Massachusetts.
+The Unitarian Universalist Association is headquartered at 24 Farnsworth Street, Boston, Massachusetts.
 This serves as the historical center of Unitarianism in the U.S. As of 2009, the UUA comprised 19 Districts, 1,041 congregations with 164,656 certified members and 61,795 church school enrollees served by 1,623 ministers.
 However, as of 2011 the UUA had 162,796 certified members and 54,671 church school enrollees.
 This shows a decline of 1,860 members and 7,124 enrollees in church school since 2008.
 The UUA has, for the first time, also reported decline in average weekly attendance to 100,693 people.
 This is a drop of 1.5% on the 2010 reported figure.
 Many atheists and humanists are also a part of the various congregations of the Unitarian Universalist Association.

 Corporate status

 The UUA was given corporate status in May 1961 under special acts of legislature of the Commonwealth of Massachusetts and the State of New York.
 See Chapter 148 of the acts of 1960 of the Massachusetts legislature and Chapter 827 of the Acts of 1960 of the New York legislature.
 Copies of said acts are attached to the minutes of the organizing meeting of the association held in Boston, Massachusetts, in May 1961 and also are printed in the 1961–62 directory of the association.